 With so much riding on a single shopping season, it’s more important than ever to think strategically about how your email campaigns can stand out in the sea of holiday messaging.

-Regardless of the season, targeted emails always have higher engagement rates than their mass email counterparts.
+A targeted and personalized holiday email will have a much higher engagement rate than a generic mass email.
 Segmenting your list is the most effective way to tailor messages to a customer’s specific interests and buying patterns.
-Successful segmenting criteria include:
+Successful segmenting criteria for holiday email marketing include:

 - Year-round vs Seasonal Shoppers – Engage Q4 shoppers differently than loyal, year-round shoppers because they have different relationships with your company.
 Consider their needs and motivations for shopping, so that you can customize the frequency, content and timing of your next follow-up campaign.